datanav/docs/configuration.rst

      - String
      - If a specific schema within a database is needed, you must provide its name in this property.
        Do *not* use schema names in the ``table`` property.
 TODO: are these names case sensitive?
      -
      -

+   * - ``column_blacklist``
+     - List
+     - A list of column names to exclude from the generated entity.
+TODO: are these names case sensitive?
+     -
+     -